 Some might disagree with us but let me say this: DSAs perform extremely well when optimised properly.

 Think of DSA campaigns as the Machine Learning Executive in your account.

 You’ve got a lot to do but you don’t have a lot of time.
 Whether you optimising ads or finding new keywords it’s difficult to stay on top of each and every campaign.

 DSA let’s you focus on your most valuable campaigns by automate ones you don’t have time for.

 Using advanced machine learning crawling, Adwords will scan your website determined which search queries to show your ads for.
 Automatically creates an Ad tailored to the query and your landing page.

 Should you use DSAs?

-- No if your website is not well-optimised for search engines.
-Proper tags, H1 titles etc are essential for DSA campaigns.
+- No, if your website is not well-optimised for search engines.
+I.e. Page titles and headers (H1 & 2’s) are essential for DSA campaigns